juliaguida/oystercard/algorithmic_complexity/README.md

 * You'll write your own algorithms, trying to be as efficient as possible
 * There are workshops throughout to unblock parts of the problem and help you get further.

-The workshops have all been recorded and can be found in this [youtube playlist](https://www.youtube.com/playlist?list=PLc4BYny7PXeSNl4uAOiDIbgX6GumDDqPC).
+The workshops have all been recorded and can be found in this [YouTube playlist](https://www.youtube.com/playlist?list=PLc4BYny7PXeSNl4uAOiDIbgX6GumDDqPC).
 It's best to only watch the next one once you've started the work, so I'll detail which one to watch and when underneath.

 ## Sequence